 - Hospital or home birth (depending on your primary care provider)

 If you feel that vaginal birth is suitable for you and your primary care provider disagrees, get a second opinion from another maternity care provider.
-Some doctors and midwives are more comfortable with VBAC than others.
-Your local ICAN is an excellent resource for discovering if your doctor is VBAC friendly.
+Some doctors and midwives are more comfortable and experienced with VBAC than others.
+Your local ICAN support group is an excellent resource for discovering if your doctor is VBAC friendly.

 Think a VBAC might be right for you?
 Let’s talk VBAC facts!